Markets to have a tough time as new year unfolds - www.lokmattimes.com

 The third share to list was Suraj Estate Developers Limited which had issued shares at Rs 360.
 The discovered price was Rs 343.80, a loss of Rs 16.20 or 4.5 per cent.
 The share closed day one at Rs 334.30, a loss of Rs 25.70 or 7.13 per cent.
 By the end of the week, the share lost further to close at Rs 330.60, a loss of Rs 29.40 or 8.17 per cent.

-The fourth share to list was on Wednesday (December 27).
+The fourth share to list was on Wednesday the 27th of December.
 Shares of Credo Brands Marketing Limited which were issued at Rs 280 listed at Rs 282, a gain of Rs 2 or 0.71 per cent.
-By end of day, they had gained further to close at Rs 312.50, a gain of Rs 32.50 or 11.60 per cent.
+By the end of the day, they had gained further to close at Rs 312.50, a gain of Rs 32.50 or 11.60 per cent.
 By the end of the week, the share lost some ground and closed at Rs 292.40, a gain of Rs 12.40 or 4.43 per cent.

 The sixth share to list was Happy Forgings Limited which had issued shares at Rs 850.
 The discovered price was Rs 1001.25, a gain of Rs 151.25 or 17.79 per cent.
 By the end of the week, the share closed at Rs 1,029.10, a gain of Rs 179.10 or 21.07 per cent.